 After a brief explanation of the Mercamadrid facilities, Don Felipe and Doña Letizia visited the central fish market, from where they witnessed the loading of products by the retail stores; and, later, they went to ships B, A, C and D, where they received information about the exchange of fruits and vegetables, both the arrival of horticultural products at the loading dock by the carriers and their departure to other places.

 The couple took all the government and health precautions.
 They were wearing masks and gloves while keeping a safe distance from everyone.

 Since 1982, Madrid has had Mercamadrid, the Food Unit for the supply and distribution of fresh food, managed by the joint venture Mercamadrid, SA.
 Its shareholders are the Madrid City Council (51.13%), MERCASA SA, SME, MP (48.63%) and unions and users (0.24%).
 Mercamadrid, SA is attached to the Government of Economy, Innovation and Employment Area of the Madrid City Council.

 Mercamadrid is classified as critical infrastructure for the country, which means that “it is considered essential and the services it provides are vital for the day-to-day operations, economy, security and general well-being of modern societies” and, during the coronavirus crisis, the city’s food supply has been guaranteed.

 Letizia greeting an employee with an elbow touch.

 Felipe and Letizia looking at the delivery process.

 The Royal couple stopped here and there during the visit and talked to the employees.

-Queen paired the blazer with black Hugo Boss top and slim-fit trousers.
+Queen paired the blazer with a black Hugo Boss top and slim-fit trousers.